Lepovirta/lepo/content/posts/2015-09-23-studying-at-jyu.md

 There are two ways to complete minor studies in mathematics.
 Either follow the same path as the math majors (choice A) or follow a path designed for those who study math as a minor (choice B).
 The choice B involves mostly calculus based math, while choice A goes directly into mathematical analysis.
 The choice A studies feel like they require a lot of devotion in order to pass them, while the choice B studies can be completed quite nicely on the side of all of the IT studies.

 Most students also choose B over A, and even less choose to study math at all as more alternatives have become available.
 I suspect that the trend wont change either since the IT and math studies are not integrated well to begin with.
-I started math studies in the choice A, but I later switched to choice B. I switched mostly because I felt the math courses were too intensive to study at the same time with IT courses, and because I lacked the devotion necessary to study “real” math.
+I started math studies in the choice A, but I later switched to choice B. I switched mostly because I felt the math courses were too intensive to study at the same time with IT courses, and because I lacked the devotion necessary to study "real" math.

 ## Flexibility